Wage & Hour Issues in El Paso

 What Are My Rights Under the Fair Labor Standards Act?

-In order to better regulate the wages employees are paid and the amount
+In order to better regulate the wages employees are paid and the number

 of hours they work, the U.S. Congress passed the Fair Labor Standards